Latin name (root phylloxera) for the phylloxera occurring underground at the roots of the vine; see there.

 In Europe, mostly only the reproduction by the root aphids takes place, while the full cycle only takes place in America.
 Only the above-ground cycle produces offspring with new genetic material, as there are only males and females here.
 In root lice, there are only females, which reproduce parthenogenetically and lay 600 eggs.
 Young hatchlings do not infest the roots immediately, but overwinter deep in the soil.
 In spring, they puncture the roots with their proboscis (at half body length) and introduce saliva into the tissue.
 As an almost panic defence reaction of the vine, nodular thickened growths form.
 The aphids then feed on these soft structures, sucking them up.
 The pest can therefore only live by forming galls, because the hard roots themselves could not be gnawed directly.

-In Central Europe there are four to six generations of phylloxera per year.
+In Central Europe, there are usually four to six generations of phylloxera per year.
 The young aphids of the last generation (Hiemalen) form the overwintering form.
 Towards the end of midsummer, nymphs develop, which are larvae with wing attachments.
 These leave the soil and develop into winged vine lice (sexuparae) after their last moult.
-Due to their ability to fly, they can quickly spread to other vineyards even over long distances.
-They lay small male and large female eggs on the perennial bark of the vine, which hatch into the soothless sexuales.
-These cannot eat and have the sole task of copulation during their life, which lasts only about eight days.
+Due to their ability to fly, they can spread relatively quickly to other vineyards, even over long distances, and reproduce there.
+The winged pests lay small male and large female eggs on the perennial bark of the vine, from which the nutless sexuales hatch.
+These cannot ingest food and have the sole task of copulation during their life, which lasts only about eight days.

-A distinction is made between two root types and thus different effects due to the infestation.
-In the case of minor infestations, the young, unwoody root tips are pricked first.
+A distinction is made between two root types and thus quite different effects when attacked by phylloxera.
+In the case of minor infestations, the young, still unwoody and soft root tips are pricked first.
 The resulting root galls are called nodosities.
-They occur not only in European but also in most American grapevine species, but are relatively harmless and do not lead to destruction.
-In the case of larger infestations, however, the older, woody roots are also pricked and tuberosities are formed as a result.
+They occur not only in the European Vitis vinifera, but also in most American grapevine species, but are relatively harmless and do not lead to the destruction of the vine.
+In the case of larger infestations, however, the older, woody roots are also pricked and as a result the tuberosities (see picture below) are formed.
 These are much more dangerous because they can penetrate much deeper into the vascular system of the roots.
-Certain American grapevine species are immune to both, the most resistant being Vitis...
+Certain American grapevine species are immune to both, the most resistant being Vitis cinerea.